 vpub_new fields for transactions in the block chain.

-The "Sapling value pool balance" for a given block chain, as implied by section 4.12 of Zcash Protocol Specification 2, is the negation of the sum of all
+The "Sapling chain value pool balance" for a given block chain is the negation of the sum of all

-This proposal defines how the consensus rules are altered such that blocks which produce negative shielded value pools are prohibited.
+This proposal defines how the consensus rules are altered such that blocks that produce negative shielded chain value pool balances are prohibited.

-It is possible for nodes to monitor the total value of notes that are shielded to, or unshielded from, each of the Sprout or Sapling value pools.
+It is possible for nodes to monitor the total value of notes that are shielded to, or unshielded from, each of the Sprout, Sapling, and Orchard value pools.
 If the total value that is unshielded exceeds the total value that was shielded for a given pool, a balance violation has occurred in the corresponding shielded transaction protocol.

 It would be preferable for the network to reject blocks that result in the aforementioned balance violation.
 However, nodes do not currently react to such an event.
 Remediation may therefore require chain rollbacks and other disruption.

-If the "Sprout value pool balance" or "Sapling value pool balance" would become negative in the block chain created as a result of accepting a block, then all nodes MUST reject the block as invalid.
+If any of the "Sprout chain value pool balance", "Sapling chain value pool balance", or "Orchard chain value pool balance" would become negative in the block chain created as a result of accepting a block, then all nodes MUST reject the block as invalid.

 Nodes MAY relay transactions even if one or more of them cannot be mined due to the aforementioned restriction.